 Commercial property lenders are strict when it comes to property dealings and any delay in this process can incur Goods and Services Tax (GST) charges.
 However, these charges are not applicable when it comes to residential properties.
 Choosing the right real estate investment strategy to earn returns on your investment lies in understanding the nuances of buying and managing these properties.
 There are two sides to any investment vehicle.
 An informed decision on investing in commercial or residential real estate can be made only when the options are weighed based on each individual’s requirements and resources.
 For first time investors and individuals with low-risk appetite expecting steady returns, it is always recommended to invest in the residential sector before stepping into the commercial world.

 After you’ve zeroed in on the property you’re ready to invest in, the next step in the procedure for an NRI buying property in India is to sort out is how you are going to pay for it.
 In most cases, individuals do not have the funds to pay the entire property value upfront.
-This is why the RBI has made provisions to allow an NRI buying property in India to apply for a home loan through Indian financial institutions.
+If you’ve been wondering can NRI get loan against property in India, then the answer is yes.
+RBI has made provisions to allow an NRI buying property in India to apply for a home loan through Indian financial institutions.
 Here are a few pointers to keep in mind when applying for a home loan to finance your property.

 Any bank or housing finance company that is registered with the National Housing Board can give home loans to an NRI buying a property in India.
 The loan is given for purchasing land, apartments and constructing or renovating a house.
 There is no restriction on the number of commercial or residential properties an NRI can purchase or build.
 Banks cannot directly credit the loan amount into the NRI’s account; money has to be disbursed by the seller or developer of the property.
 All transactions relating to property purchase or sale must be done strictly in Indian rupees.
 An NRI buying property in India can either use their Non-Residential External account (NRE), Non-Residential Ordinary (NRO) account or Foreign Currency Non-Residential (FCNR) account for sending and receiving funds.